FurryCoders/FAAPI/README.md

     * `ServerError(ParsingError)` The page contains a server error notice.
     * `NoticeMessage(ParsingError)` A notice of unknown type was found in the page.

+## Beautiful Soup Warnings

+When parsing some pages or converting HTML to BBCode, the [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) library may give some warnings, for example `MarkupResemblesLocatorWarning`.
+These warnings are left enabled for clarity, but can be disabled manually using the `warnings.filterwarnings` function.

 ## Contributing

 All contributions and suggestions are welcome!